Elon Musk probably got a huge tax break when he sold off Tesla shares - KTVZ

 “It’s a common strategy,” said Steve Rosenthal, senior fellow, at the Tax Policy Center, a nonpartisan think tank.
 “Taxpayers like to select their losses as an investing tool.”

-Musk’s paper tax loss means he can avoid paying taxes on that much capital gains in the future, depending upon how long he held onto the whatever asset he is selling for a profit.
-He will be able to cash in that tax loss only against future capital gains in order to reduce his taxes, not shield what he might owe in regular income tax.
+Musk’s paper tax loss means he can avoid paying taxes on that much capital gains in the future, depending upon how long he held onto whatever asset he is selling for a profit.
+He will be able to cash in that tax loss only against future capital gains, not shield what he might owe in regular income tax.
 But he can wait and use it whenever he does have a gain.

 “He can carry it forward forever and ever,” said Sheppard.